 Corning participates in SUNY's cross-registration program, which allows students the opportunity to take courses at other participating institutions while enrolled at CCC.
 Students may cross-register for courses provided they meet the rules, procedures, fees, and deadlines.
 It is important to be aware that each institution sets its own policies, procedures, registration dates and deadlines, and fees related to cross-registration.
 It is the responsibility of the students to be aware of these conditions before they cross-register at any SUNY institution.
-Any registration that occurs prior to the posted registration date will not be converted to a crossregistration.
+Any registration that occurs prior to the posted registration.
 Priority registration dates are designed to serve native students taking courses at CCC.
-More information about SUNY Cross-Registration can be found at www.suny.edu/crossregister/index.xhtml.
+More information about SUNY Cross-Registration can be found at www. suny.edu/crossregister/index.xhtml.